 You will not forget to water your plants; take your pills right on time; stay informed about the distance you ran or the calories you burnt; even your dog will not go astray if it goes for a walk by itself and it will all be possible because you have a LBS device attached to each of these daily needs and a you will be prompted on your mobile or wearable about each of these.

-After glancing at all these developments I feel assured that location-based technology is here to stay and they will only be transforming towards better.
+After glancing at all these developments I feel assured that location-based technology is here to stay and they will only be transforming towards better Know About Beacons.
 To learn more about how competitive beacons have become, read this blog.

 Some Leading Organizations Making Use of Location-based Technologies